NASCAR operations of Team Penske: Car No. 22 history

 Logano started the 2023 season with a second place finish at the 2023 Daytona 500.
 He scored his first win of the season at Atlanta.
 During the playoffs, Logano was eliminated at the conclusion of the Round of 16.

 Logano began the 2024 season with a 32nd place DNF at the 2024 Daytona 500.
 A week later, at the Atlanta race, he served a pass-through penalty for wearing unapproved safety gloves.
 Logano was later fined USD10,000 for the violation.
-He later won at the 2024 NASCAR All-Star Race and USD1 million after leading 199 of the exhibition race's 200 laps.
+He later won the 2024 NASCAR All-Star Race and USD1 million after leading 199 of the exhibition race's 200 laps.
 Logano scored his first win of the season at Nashville.
 At Richmond, he was leading the field on the final lap when Austin Dillon spun him out from behind.
 He was later fined USD50,000 when he spun his tires near the No. 3 pit box, nearly hitting members of Dillon's family in the process.
 During the playoffs, Logano won at Atlanta to advance to the Round of 12.
 He then won at Las Vegas to lock himself in the Championship 4.
-At Phoenix, he would cross the finish line first to win his third championship.
+At Phoenix, he crossed the finish line first to win his third championship.

 Logano started the 2025 season with a 35th place DNF at the 2025 Daytona 500.
 At Talladega, he finished fifth, but was disqualified after post-race inspection revealed the spoiler was missing a bolt.
 Logano rebounded a week later at Texas.

+Logano started the 2026 season with a 3rd-place finish at the 2026 Daytona 500.
+At Atlanta, Logano broke Richard Petty's record for the most consecutive drafting-track races, which had been held for 47 years.
+At North Wilkesboro, Logano broke a 45-race winless streak by winning the first points-paying race at the track since 1996.
+He scored his second win of the season at Richmond.
+His third win of the season came during "The Chase" at Bristol night race.